Why You Need SSL Security for Your Website

 First, if you’re unfamiliar with the term, SSL stands for Secure Sockets Layer.

 SSLs also verify the sender and receiver of the data, so you know all parties involved are who they say they are.
-Fraudulent activities like spoofing and phishing are much more difficult to get away with on a site that has SSL.
+Fraudulent activities like spoofing URLs are much more difficult to get away with on a site that has SSL.

 You’ll recognize a site that uses SSL because it will have a URL, or site address, that starts with “https://” rather than just “http://”.
 The letters “https” stand for “Hypertext Transfer Protocol, Secure.”
 Other SSL indicators which are displayed on secure sites include a padlock icon or a “green bar” in the URL.